How Do You Diagnose Hyperemesis (HG)?

 Hyperemesis gravidarum (HG) begins between the fourth and sixth week of pregnancy.
 Half of women experience symptom resolution, or at least significant improvement, somewhere around 14-20 weeks; about 20% will continue to have significant nausea/vomiting until late pregnancy or delivery.
 For some, symptoms continue after delivery for weeks or months and continued treatment is needed.
+You can see a general idea of HG severity levels defined to understand better your HG.

 Most affected women have continuous nausea and multiple episodes of vomiting throughout the day with few if any symptom-free periods, especially during the first three months.
 This may lead to rapid and/or significant weight loss, dehydration, and electrolyte disturbances often requiring hospitalization.